 For after-hours support via phone response:

 You may also access the Cabinet for Health and Family Services interactive website at http://csws.chfs.ky.gov/csws/

 Health & Family Services to learn more.

-County Attorney Mike O’Connell administers the largest child support division in Kentucky, with more than 60,000 active case, $72 million annually in collections (20% of the state’s total)and eight full-time Child Support Detectives to serve those who apply for services.
+County Attorney Mike O’Connell administers the largest child support division in Kentucky, with nearly 60,000 active cases, $65 million annually in collections (20% of the state’s total) and eight full-time Child Support Detectives to serve those who apply for services.

 The Jefferson County Attorney’s Office, Child Support Division, through the Kentucky Cabinet for Families and Children, locates non-custodial parents and helps get financial and medical support from them for their children.
 The following services are available: